-To exclude an event from scanning, do the following:
+To exclude events from scanning, do the following:

 - Browse to the following section of the web console: Scanning\Scanning Targets